steven-halla/casino_hell/README.md

-%%%%%%The below is the master bug list: %%%%%%% need to fix NPC talking and moving also START Scren has collision squres on it to the right in the red squares check sir leopld messages gambling area need to space out characters more having collision of text boxes with npcs fix bobby bibs messages they are too long
+%%%%%%The below is the master bug list: %%%%%%% check sir leopld messages gambling area need to space out characters more having collision of text boxes with npcs fix bobby bibs messages they are too long